Go to the main content

 Storylines

-Using well-known covariabilities between the warming of the lower troposphere, the warming of the Barents-Kara sea, and the near-surface warming over marine and terrestrial areas, we designed eight storylines of climate change that encompass a wide range of climatic outcomes.
-While all storylines share common features, such as a strong surface warming, increase in precipitation rates, poleward shift of the storm tracks, and extensive sea-ice loss, they also differ in the magnitude and pattern of these changes.
-For instance, the rate of warming can be differ considerably between marine and terrestrial areas, revealing the land-sea contrast.
-Likewise, precipitation rates can vary drastically over certain areas of the Northern hemisphere: for instance, the storylines provide two plausible outcomes for the end of the 21st century, in which Southern Scandinavia can become either drier or wetter with global warming.
-Future work will aim to downscale and analyse some of these storylines, to quantify the possible changes in climate risks.
+Overall, all storylines share common features such as a strong surface warming, an increase in precipitation rates, a poleward shift of the storm tracks, and extensive sea-ice loss.
+However, they also show stark differences in the magnitude and pattern of these changes.
+For instance, the rate of warming can differ considerably between marine and terrestrial areas, revealing a large range of possible change in land-sea contrast due to climate change.
+Likewise, precipitation rates can vary drastically over certain areas of the Northern hemisphere between storylines; for instance, Scandinavia may become either drier or wetter due to global warming, depending on the amplitude of the Barents-Kara sea warming.